paulscherrerinstitute/wica-http/README.md

 # Overview

-This project is intended (eventually) to be a successor to PSI's earlier [wica](ch.psi.wica) project that will leverage off up-and-coming technologies gaining currency within PSI's GFA Controls Section.
+This project is intended (eventually ! to be a successor to PSI's earlier [wica](ch.psi.wica) project that will leverage off up-and-coming technologies which are currently gaining currency within PSI's GFA Controls Section.

 More concretely the main technology changes are as follows:

    * Glassfish Application Server -> Spring Boot
    * EPICS JCA/CAJ CA library -> PSI's in-house EPICS CA library
+   * Standalone server -> runs in Docker container

 # API

-The API has not changed.
-The following  description was taken from the ch.psi.wica predecessor project...
+The API has not changed with respect to the [wica](ch.psi.wica) predecessor project.
+The following API description has been "stolen" (= copy and pasted) directly.

 Get value of a channel